OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 Here is the N2 diagram that is generated from this model.
 There are three parts to the N2 diagram.
-The model hierarchy is on the left, the connection matrix is displayed in the center, and the solver structure is shown on the right.
+The model hierarchy is on the left, the connection matrix is displayed in the center, and the solver hierarchy is shown on the right.

 .. embed-n2::
     ../test_suite/scripts/circuit_with_unconnected_input.py